 Learn Healthy Diversion Techniques

 Maybe depression makes you so preoccupied by past regrets and sorrows that you’re nearly unable to function.
-On the other hand, perhaps you get so caught up in worrying about things that are yet to happen that you can’t concentrate on anything in the present.
+Perhaps you get so caught up in worrying about things that are yet to happen that you can’t concentrate on anything in the present.

 Tailor Your Workspace

 Also, aim to improve your work area so it helps uplift your outlook.
-You might be able to do that by putting a picture of someone you love in clear view, or by using an aromatherapy air freshener that features a calming scent
+You might do that by putting a picture of someone you love in clear view.
+Another method to try is using an aromatherapy air freshener that features a calming scent.

 Don’t Sacrifice Self-Care

 Even on your busiest days, you should never make your job take priority over well-being.
 As part of coming to terms with your depression, you may find it necessary to meet with your supervisor to explain what you’re going through.

 That way, if depression causes you to reduce the number of days you work or take on fewer responsibilities, superiors will understand your reasoning.